Let Your Designs Talk for You: Export Altium 3D Layout Artwork to Adobe® PDF

 Sometimes the details are difficult to verbalize within the instructions or over the phone, so engineers spend time taking photographs of an existing circuit board and putting them together in precise detail.
 Preparing the photos and instructions to show the progression of assembly is painstaking, try having a 3D body illustration available to quickly show what you are describing.
 The following discusses a method to export Altium Designer 3D layout.

 3D Viewing Is Easily Managed From the View Pulldown Menu

 Viewing in 3D mode is simple, once the PCB editor has the layout environment set up.
 We’ll leave layout setup to another learning, and for this discussion, we’ll use one of the Altium Designer reference designs, the NanoBoard-NB3000XN.
 The reference design already has schematic capture and layout files within the zip download for the NB3000XN to help you follow along.
 We’ll open the layout from Altium Designer Project Panel by double-clicking on NB3000XN.PcbDoc from the directory, as shown below:

 Open layout of NB3000XN by double-clicking on NB3000XN.PcbDoc in the Projects Panel

 You now see the layout in three dimensions.
 The View Configuration menu to the left of the screen within the layout environment allows you to select your views.
 Next to each selection is an icon.
 The icon shape is similar to an “eye.”
 If it is greyed out, that particular feature isn’t shown on the desktop.
 However, if you would like to activate any, all you need do is click the icon.
-Other commands while in 3D, include:
+Other commands while in a 3D model, include: